chrisgalgojr/chrisgalgojr.github.io/index.md

 ## Food systems and business model innovation researcher

-I study how business model innovation can support a fair transition towards more sustainable and climate-smart systems.
+I study how business model innovation can support a fair transition towards more sustainable agrifood systems.

 My work brings together agribusiness, rural development, and sustainability-oriented innovation.
 I am currently based at Wageningen University and Research as a PhD researcher for the Horizon Europe project  BEATLES, which aims to propose innovative systemic solutions to encourage long-term and large-scale transitions to sustainable, productive, and climate smart agri-food systems.